andydelso/next-js-blog/_posts/2022-08-03-hfade3-chapter5-6.md

 ---
-title: "My Studies of Head First Android Development - 3rd Edition: Chapters 5 & 6"
+title: "Head First Android Development - 3rd Edition: Chapters 5 & 6"
 excerpt: "This chapter covers a very important concept of Android called the activity lifecycle.
 As mentioned in earlier chapters, an activity is a class that control's the app's behavior, which includes buttons in your UI responding to clicks, or what happens when a user enters information into a text view."
 coverImage: "/assets/blog/covers/2022/software-developer-glasses.jpg"
 date: "2022-08-03T15:03:08.530Z"